Professor of Photography & Moving Images, MfA

 "Karin Jobsts photographs distinguish themselves in a subtle, poetic manner, brought in accordance with a stringent imagery."
 Wim Wenders

-Karin Jobst is teaching photography & moving images at Macromedia University of applied Sciences in Freiburg, Germany since 2013.
+Karin Jobst is teaching photography & moving images at Macromedia University of applied Sciences, former known as University for Fine Arts, Design and Music HKDM in Freiburg, Germany since 2013.

 ( 01 )